DIY European Deer Skull Mount …

 Once completely covered with the peroxide we wrapped the whole thing up in Saran Wrap and placed it under a lamp for a couple of hours.

-Rinse & Dry
+Rinse & Dry the Skull:

 Fast forward a couple of hours and it’s time to unwrap and rinse off your project.
 For safety you should once again use rubber gloves and safety glasses during this step – 40% peroxide is very strong and will burn you if it comes in contact with your skin or eyes!